clemsos/writings/_quora/2017-02-19-What-biographies-should-I-read-to-have-a-better-understanding-of-Chinese-history.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What biographies should I read to have a better understanding of Chinese history? - Quora
+    What biographies should I read to have a better understanding of Chinese history? - Quora
 ---